© 2025 WMRA and WEMC

 Calvin Pynn

-Sunday Morning Host / Freelance Reporter
+All Things Considered Host / Reporter

 Originally hailing from the New River Valley, his career has been a continuous back and forth switch between radio broadcasting and print journalism.
 Before earning his bachelors degree in English from Radford University in 2012, Calvin held various positions at the university's radio station, WVRU 89.9, and was also the Arts and Entertainment Editor for RU's newspaper, The Tartan.
 From 2013 to 2015, he reported for The Southwest Times in Pulaski, VA.
 He has also contributed articles to The Roanoke Times, The Daily News-Record, and has also volunteered on air for Virginia Tech's radio station, WUVT 90.7, and recently for Staunton's community station, WQSV 106.3.